dgwhited/guardduty-runbooks/runbooks/cryptocurrency-ec2-bitcointool-b-dns.md

 ------------------------------------

-### An EC2 instance is querying a domain name that is associated with cryptocurrency-related activity.
+### An EC2 instance is querying a domain name that is associated with cryptocurrency\-related activity.

 **Default severity: High**